GoogleCloudPlatform/cluster-toolkit/community/front-end/docs/admin_guide.md

 If a custom TKFE deployment is needed, the final step can be cancelled  Then hack any files in ./tf and manually run `terraform apply` in the `frontend/tf` directory after properly setting the `terraform.tfvars`.
 -->

-**Important: To ensure that the TKFE resources can be cleaned up fully at a later date, ensure that the directory containing the terraform configuration (`./tf`) is retained.**
+**Important: To ensure that the TKFE resources can be fully cleaned up at a later date, ensure that the directory containing the terraform configuration (`./tf`) is retained.**

 The deployment is now complete and after ~15 minutes, it will be possible to log into the TKFE using the Admin account details given, at the specified domain name or IP address via a web browser.
 The IP address will be output as `server_ip`.

+---

 ## Post-deployment Configuration